 2. Find the acceleration due to gravity on the surface of a neutron star.
 Let the mass of a neutron star be two solar masses or 4 X 1030 kg and its radius be 10.0 km.

-4. If your answer above is “no”, repeat #3 assuming GK Per is a neutron star.
+4. If the answer above is “no”, repeat #3 assuming GK Per is a neutron star.

 5. Repeat #3 and #4 for Cen X-3.
 Is it more likely that Cen X-3 is a white dwarf or a neutron star?
 Why?

-*Note: If it is possible that a star is a white dwarf according to the types of calculations you did in this activity, other analysis would be necessary to determine if an object is actually white dwarf, such as examination of its temperature and luminosity.
+*Note: If it is possible that a star is a white dwarf according to the types of calculations performed in this activity, other analysis would be necessary to determine if an object is actually a white dwarf, such as examination of its temperature and luminosity.